Originally Posted: 02/18/2014

-A Washington consumer reports that an entity called Priority Payday may be operating an advance fee loan scam.
-The consumer reports that she submitted her personal information on several loan matching websites and, a short time later, she received multiple phone calls and e-mails from entities offering her advance fee loans.
+One consumer reported that she submitted her personal information on several loan matching websites and, a short time later, she received phone calls and e-mails from entities offering her advance fee loans.
 Among those was Priority Payday.
 A representative of Priority Payday named John Benson offered the consumer a $3,000 loan if the consumer paid an advance fee of $219.98.
-Attached to John Benson’s e-mail were several loan documents that do not appear to be legitimate.
+Attached to John Benson’s e-mail were phony loan documents.

 DFI strongly recommends that consumers deal only with those lenders that are properly licensed to conduct business.
 Consumers can determine whether lenders are properly licensed using the “Verify a License” feature on the DFI’s website at www.dfi.wa.gov/consumers/findcompany.htm.

 Washington State residents, if you are suspicious of unlicensed activity by a payday lender please contact the Washington State Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.

 If you live in another state, find your state regulator.